 | ADMISSIONS | Undergraduate Admissions | Accepted Students | Fall First-Year Student Course Registration

-The Academic Success Center works closely with you as you begin your journey to becoming a student at Worcester State University.
-The ASC is here to help make your transition a successful one, and the best way to start is by following the steps outlined below.
+The Academic Success Center (“ASC”) works closely with you as you begin your journey to becoming a student at Worcester State University.
+The ASC is here to help make your transition a successful one by creating your first semester of classes and providing you with academic advising, support and resources throughout your first year at Worcester State.
+The process for getting registered is outlined below.

 If at any point during the process you have any questions, don’t hesitate to call us at 508-929-8139.

 If you have not already retrieved your username and password (from your deposit confirmation letter), follow the instructions shown in the video below.
-You will need to set up your WSU username, email and password in order to access important WSU materials.
+You will need to set up your Worcester State username, email and password in order to access important Worcester State materials.

-The Academic Success Center will send all deposited students a link to our Schedule Questionnaire via your WSU email account.
-This information will help us design a well-rounded first semester schedule.
-We recommend you check your WSU email often.
-The ASC will send regular communications regarding specific items you may need to act on or be aware of prior to the start of the semester.
+Beginning in April, our Academic Advisor in the ASC will email you a link to our Schedule Questionnaire via your Worcester State email account.
+This information will help your Academic Advisor design a well-rounded first semester schedule.
+We recommend you check your Worcester State email often.
+Your Academic Advisor will send regular communications regarding specific items you may need to act on or be aware of prior to the start of the semester.

-Students' with a recalculated high school GPA of 2.7 or higher, will not be required to take the English Placement Test at WSU and will be placed directly into College Writing I (EN 101).
-Students below a 2.7 GPA will be invited to campus to complete the Writeplacer/Accuplacer Placement Test.
-Upon completion of the test, students will also be placed into College Writing I (EN 101).
-Based on the results, students may also be placed into a co-requitiste writing lab to provide additional supports in the first semester.
+Students with a recalculated high school GPA of 2.7 or higher, will not be required to take the English Placement Test at WSU and will be placed directly into College Writing I (EN-101).
+Students below a 2.7 GPA will need to complete our remote Writeplacer/Accuplacer Placement Test, this can be scheduled with the Academic Success Center.
+Upon completion of the test, students will also be placed into College Writing I (EN-101).
+Based on the results, students may also be placed into a co-requisite writing lab to provide additional support in the first semester.

-At WSU, the following majors require the Math Placement Test regardless of high school GPA.
-These include:
+At Worcester State, the following majors require the Math Placement Test regardless of high school GPA.
+The timeframe in parentheses is when you will be asked to complete the Math Placement Test.
+These majors include:

-If you have declared one these majors or are interested in pursuing these academic programs, you will need to sign up for a Placement Day (see Step 3).
+If you have declared one of these majors or are interested in pursuing these academic programs, you will need to take the Math Placement Test.

 Students with a recalculated high school GPA of 2.7 or higher may automatically enroll in Survey of Mathematics (MA 105).
 This is a college level math course which will satisfy the math requirement in the following majors: